stefantaubert/tacotron2/README.md

 - `gdown` only required for downloading pretrained waveglow-model
 - `wget` only required for automatically downloading datasets
 - `scikit-image` only for comparing mels for waveglow evaluation
-- `pydub` only for removing silence in thchs audio files

 ## Configs